Knotx/knotx-dependencies/README.md

 # Knot.x Dependencies

 ## Use in your project
-This project is a [BOM](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies).
+This project is a [Bill of Materials](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms) for Knot.x projects.
 It specifies external dependencies versions.

-In order to import it, simply include it in your project dependencies as a [`platform`](https://docs.gradle.org/5.0/userguide/managing_transitive_dependencies.html#sec:bom_import):
+To import it, simply include it in your project dependencies as a [`platform`](https://docs.gradle.org/5.0/userguide/managing_transitive_dependencies.html#sec:bom_import):
 ```kotlin
 implementation(platform("io.knotx:knotx-dependencies:${project.version}"))
 ```